English Literature (MA)

 How will I be supported?

-Module leaders are available in their office hours or by appointment to discuss any matters relating specifically to their module.
+Module leaders are available in their office hours or by appointment to discuss any matters relating specifically to their modules.
 You are encouraged to discuss topics and readings for assessments with your module leaders in the first instance.

-You can meet the MA English Literature Programme Director to discuss your progress and any difficulties that you might face.
+You can meet the English Literature MA Programme Director to discuss your progress and any difficulties that you might face.

 Careers support includes one-to-one career planning advice meetings and information about placement opportunities.